 PARIS IN THE SURF

-The first and principal difference between various sounds experienced by our ear,
+The first and principal difference between various sounds experienced by

 is that between noises and musical sounds.'